abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 Given that all our category-theoretic diagrams commute, we can say, in such cases, that the formula and the diagram are equivalent.

 This formula (and the diagram) is the definition of a property called **associativity**.
-Being associative is required for functional composition to really be called functional composition (and for a category to really be called category), if only because it is required for us to be able to draw diagrams of a category's objects and morphisms, as diagrams can only represent associative structures (if the diagram above does not commute it would be super weird).
+Being associative is required for functional composition to really be called functional composition (and for a category to really be called category).
+It is also required for our diagrams to work, as diagrams can only represent associative structures (imagine if the diagram above does not commute - it would be super weird).

 Associativity is not just about diagrams, for example when we express relations using formulas, associativity just means that brackets don't matter, in our formulas (as evidenced by the definition **(h • g) • f = h • (g • f)**).
 And it is not only about categories either, it is a property of many other operations on other types of objects as well e.g. if we look at numbers, we can see that the multiplication operation is associative e.g. **(1 .
 2) .
 3 = 1 .
 (2 .
 3)**.
 While division is not **(1 / 2) / 3 = 1 / (2 / 3)**.